Vipul-Mhatre/Profit-Mitra/README.md

 - **Prophet**: Used for robust time series forecasting.
 - **Interpolation**: Fills in missing data to maintain accuracy.
 - **LSTM (Long Short-Term Memory)**: Recurrent neural network architecture for complex time series prediction.
+- **Personalized AI Chatbot**: Provides with accurate responses to the user queries.

 ### Extra Features
 ProfitMitra provides additional features to enhance the user experience, as implemented in the Next.js app: